civican/legisinfo/42-1/bills/C-23/bill_text.md

 The following definitions apply in this Part.

+**border services officer** means a person who is assigned to conduct preclearance in the United States **and is**

+employed by the Canada Border Services Agency in the administration or enforcement of the `Customs Act`, the `Customs Tariff` or the `Special Import Meas-ures Act`;

-**border services officer** means a person who is designated under subsection 9(2) of the `Canada Border Services Agency Act` or designated or authorized under section 6 of the `Immigration and Refugee Protection Act`, and who is assigned to conduct preclearance in the United States. (**agent des services frontaliers**)
+designated under subsection 9(2) of the `Canada Border Services Agency Act`; or

+designated or authorized under section 6 of the `Immigration and Refugee Protection Act`. (**agent des services frontaliers**)

 **other public officer** means a person, other than a border services officer, who is designated or authorized to exercise powers or perform duties or functions under preclearance legislation described in paragraph (a) of the definition of that expression in this section, and who is assigned to conduct preclearance in the United States.  (**autre fonctionnaire**)